East African regional leaders demand ceasefire in eastern Congo

 On Jan.
 27, M23 rebels took control of the town of Kitshanga in Masisi territory and control of a new road, further isolating the provincial capital Goma.

-(Additional reporting by Sonia Rolley; Writing by Elias Biryabarema; Editing by Mark Potter)
+(Additional reporting by Sonia Rolley; Writing by Elias Biryabarema; Editing by Mark Potter and Toby Chopra)

 By Clement Manirabarusha